 Specialists are Often Involved

 When a patient needs a full mouth rehabilitation, dental specialists such as an orthodontist or oral surgeon are often part of the team.
-One of the advantages of working with Dr. Markham is that, in addition to her training and experience, she is in practice with her husband, Dr. David Markham, who is a board-certified orthodontist and with our Oral Surgeon, who is a board-certified oral surgeon.
+One of the advantages of working with Dr. Markham is that, in addition to her training and experience, she is in practice with her husband, Dr. David Markham, who is a board-certified orthodontist.
 And because Drs.
-Markham and Jackson are often in the office on the same days, patients will benefit from having both dentists available to coordinate treatment more easily and efficiently.
+Markham are in the same office, patients will benefit from coordinating their treatment more easily and efficiently.

 More about Full Mouth Rehabilitation